-There are a variety of sources from whom you should expect help with Preparing for Adulthood, which you and your family should be thinking about from when you are 14.
+There are a variety of sources from whom you should expect help with Preparing for Adulthood, which you and your family should be thinking and planning for from when you are 14.
+It is important that you and your family and wider circle of support discuss and understand what your ideas and aspirations are for your adult life from when you are very young.

 Staff at School Your teacher should talk to you about your aspirations and goals, especially when you are choosing courses at school.
 What would you like to do?
 Which courses will help you achieve your goals?